 Are varicose veins caused by crossing your legs?

-This behaviour hasn't scientifically been proved.
+This behavior hasn’t been scientifically been proved.
 However, leg crossing has been claimed to cause extra venous compression which decreases the upward flow of blood through the veins.
-Blood will then pool in the veins below, increasing the venous pressure and theroretically developing varicose veins and spider veins.
+Blood will then pool in the veins below, increasing the venous pressure and theoretically developing varicose veins and spider veins.

 Vein Diagnosis